andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 ...
 ```

-Familiarity with the configuration of each components and the options available come with more practive.
+Familiarity with the configuration of each components and the options available come with more practice.
 Expect the option to change as Kubernetes continues to rapidly develop.

 An example, the API serve is a highly configurable component.
-Here's the [documention for configuring](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) it.
+Here's the [documentation for configuring](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/) it.

 ### Using Hyperkube

-Instead of system deamons, the API server, scheduleer, and controller-manager can be run as containers.
+Instead of system deamons, the API server, scheduler, and controller-manager can be run as containers.
 This is how `kubeadm` runs them.
 Similar to minikube, hyperkube runs as an all in one binary [which Google hosts](https://console.cloud.google.com/gcr/images/google-containers/GLOBAL/hyperkube) as a container (this may require adding a new repository so Docker can find and download the image).

 Using hyperkube runs a kubelet as a system daemon and then reads manifests for instructions on how to run the other components.
 Running hyperkube is also a good way to begin learning the different configuration flags of the components that form the cp.
 You can get more information on these flags by downloading the image and running the help commands: